kelp404/AlertView/README.md

      /_/   \_\_|\___|_|   \__|    \_/  |_|\___| \_/\_/
 ```

 AlertView is a jQuery plugin that provides alerting message.
-It is like OS X notification window, and Twitter alert message.
+That are like OS X notification window, and Twitter alert message.

 AlertView provides two modes. `Notification mode` is like OS X notification window. `Alert mode` is like Twitter alert message.
 It provides three templates: `default`, `error` and `black`.